surfstudio/surf-flutter-app-template/docs/firebase.md

 ### iOS

-- In the center of the project overview page, click the Ios icon or Add app to launch the setup workflow.
+- Go to Firebase Console, open your project.
+In the center of the project overview page, click the Ios icon or Add app to launch the setup workflow.

 - Enter your app's bundle ID in the bundle ID field.
 A bundle ID uniquely identifies an application in Apple's ecosystem.
 Find your bundle ID: open your project in Xcode, select the top-level app in the project navigator, then select the General tab.
 The value of the Bundle Identifier field is the bundle ID (for example, com.yourcompany.yourproject).
 Be aware that the bundle ID value is case-sensitive, and it cannot be changed for this Firebase app after it's registered with your Firebase project.